gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     bash /tmp/replica.sh
     ```

-    When prompted, enter the password you set up for the `gitlab_replicator` user.
+    When prompted, enter the password you set up for the `gitlab_replicator`
+    user in the first step.

 The replication process is now over.